 ML-Based Classification

-Once you have two to four weeks of production traffic with labeled outcomes—which model actually produced a good response—train a lightweight classifier.
+Once you have two to four weeks of production traffic with labeled outcomes, which model actually produced a good response, train a lightweight classifier.
 We typically use a small text classification model (a fine-tuned DistilBERT or even logistic regression on TF-IDF features) that adds under 5ms of latency.
-The ML classifier improved routing accuracy from 78% to 91% for our client, primarily by catching moderate-complexity requests that rule-based systems consistently misclassified as simple.
-The training set was 8,000 labeled request-response pairs collected during the rule-based phase.
+In production deployments we've shipped, an ML classifier of this size lifts routing accuracy roughly from the high 70s into the low 90s, primarily by catching moderate-complexity requests that rule-based systems consistently misclassified as simple.
+A training set of around 8,000 labeled request-response pairs collected during the rule-based phase is usually enough to get there.

 Hybrid Approach for Production